pkhungurn/talking-head-anime-4-demo/docs/character_model_mediapipe_puppeteer.md

 allows the user to control trained student models with their facial movement, which is captured by a web camera and processed by the [Mediapipe FaceLandmarker](https://developers.google.com/mediapipe/solutions/vision/face_landmarker) model.

+## Web Camera

+Please make sure that, before you invoke the program, your computer has a web camera plugged in.
+The program will use a web camera, but it does not allow you to specify which.
+In case your machine has more than one web camera, you can turn off all camera except the one that you want to use.
+You can also inspect the [source code](../src/tha4/app/character_model_mediapipe_puppeteer.py)

 ## Invoking the Program

 Make sure you have (1) created a Python environment and (2) downloaded model files as instruction in the [main README file](../README.md).